-In my monograph, Political Communication and Mobilisation: The Hindi Media in India, (Cambridge University Press, 2018), I provide a fresh perspective on the importance of the Hindi media in India’s political and economic transformation with evidence from urban and rural contexts.
-I discuss the simultaneous presence of commercialization and infotainment, together with a concern for the poor and the marginalized, in the Hindi media-mediated democratic transformation.
-This transformation is characterized by mobilization for electoral politics and civil society activism.
-I provide insights into how print, television and digital media are conjoined and are working together, rather than in isolation.
-In this way I unravel the complexities of the emerging hybrid media environment and the future of political mobilization in India.
+In my monograph, Political Communication and Mobilisation: The Hindi Media in India, (Cambridge University Press, 2018), I provide a revisionist perspective to understand the role of Hindi news media in India’s democratic transformation, defined here as mobilization for electoral politics and civil society activism.
+Moving beyond the existing works, which largely treat the Indian media as a singular entity, the book brings out its diversity and complexity to grasp the changing dynamics of political communication that is shaped by the interactions between the news media, political parties and the numerous publics.
+By using multi-methods approach including newsroom observation, in-depth interviews and content analysis, my findings show ethnic, religious and sectarian diversity impacts media markets/systems, political campaigning, protest movements and grassroots mobilization in the world’s largest democracy.
+I provide insights into how print, television and digital media are conjoined and are working together, rather than in isolation to unravel the complexities of the emerging hybrid media environment and the future of political mobilization in India.

 The book has already been widely and favorably reviewed in eleven academic journals, including the Journal of Communication, International Journal of Press-Politics and Journal of Asian Studies.
 The notion of hybrid media environment, which I have developed in this book in the context of Asia, (drawing upon the work of Andrew Chadwick’s, The Hybrid Media System, Oxford: Oxford University Press) could be a useful framework to study the emerging media environment, not only in India, but in the global South, where the resilience of traditional media continues, despite the rise of new digital media.
 The larger arguments contained in my book have been commended by leading media scholars, historian and political scientist such as Shakuntala Rao (State University of New York, Plattsburgh), Robin Jeffrey (La Trobe University), Charu Gupta (University of Delhi) and Sumit Ganguly (Indiana University Bloomington) as follows: